pacosta613/pacosta613.github.io-old/_posts/2016-02-04-pedro-acosta-gem-project.md

       opening_statement
     end

-The if, elsif, and else statement is what allowed the user the app to display certain information depending on the input the user gave it.
+The if, elsif, and else statement is what allowed the app to display certain information depending on the input the user gave it.
 So in the scenario the user said yes, it will display the information it asked for and if the user said no, it will restart the app.

       puts "Do you want to bet on this game?" input = gets.chomp